Skip to content

 Outputs a string of text through the currently active TTS voice to a wave file.

-bool tts_voice::speak_to_file(string filename, string text);
+bool tts_voice::speak_to_file(const string&in filename, const string&in text);

 Arguments: